lmh146/Supervised_Learning_Challenge/README.md

 # Supervised_Learning_Challenge
 ---
 ## Overview
 This project looks to predict credit loan risk levels by comparing two models in a supervised machine learning method.
 It looks at classifying using logistical regression in contrast to the random forest classifier on both unscaled and scaled data.
 Before, during, and after this project, I made predictions on what was likely to occur.
+Said predictions can be found below.

 ## Predictions
 ### Before Creating the Models on Unscaled Data